Teaching mode |

 Essential teaching materials?

-• Course reader “International Human Rights Law”;
+• Collection of Treaties “International Human Rights Law”;

 Further Reading